 A coping strategy is more conscious and deliberate and once you’ve worked out what’s automatic, you can still do those things but do them consciously.
 There’s so many tools that can help you.
 The first one is journalling because when we write what we observe about ourselves, it starts to become real.
 When it starts to become real, it starts to really bug and when it bugs is when you’re more likely to want to do something about it.

 As well as journalling, learning how to breathe can be a massive coping strategy.
 You’ll notice that when you’re stressed, breathing gets shallow.
 The breath is the life force and at times of stress, the more breath we can bring in to our body, the more we are able to control that stress level.
+You can check out my online journalling course for help on how to journal more effectively.

 It’s funny because proper breathing isn’t really taught.
 I remember my lovely Yoga teacher Sue (God rest her soul) who taught me how to properly breathe and goodness me what a difference that made.
 If you’re interested, start with searching for the “Yoga 3 Part Breath.”
 It’s pretty amazing and you’ll notice how different you feel when you are full of life force.